6 Best Tequila Cask Bourbons for Your Bar Cart

 This technique is for distillers who, like Mary Dowling herself, aren’t afraid to defy convention.
 It’s a bold move that results in a uniquely complex and expressive whiskey.
 For those of us who drink it, it’s a chance to experience how two distinct worlds can come together in a single glass.
 The Mary Dowling Tequila Barrel Finished Bourbon is a perfect example of this artful fusion, blending the soul of Kentucky bourbon with the spirit of Mexico.
 It’s a conversation starter and a testament to what’s possible when you’re willing to try something new.

-The Finishing Process That Creates Complex Flavors
+How the Finishing Process Creates Complex Flavors

 So, how does this magic happen?
 The process is called cask finishing.
 After a bourbon has spent years aging in new, charred oak barrels and developing its signature character, it’s moved into a different, previously used cask for a final resting period.
 When it comes to tequila cask bourbon, that second home is a barrel that was used to age tequila.